wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

   * Movement rebound from `jkl;` to `hjkl`

-  * Temperature monitor in status bar
+  * Status bar customizations, incl. temperature monitor

   * Tailored app lists for each AppVM and DispVM